Emerging markets rout stirs unease about capital curbs

 "If everything is going belly-up, you won't care about paying a tax to exit and save some of your investment," he added.

-The clincher may be the extent of the selloff, because spiraling inflation and currency collapse are difficult for voters to stomach.
+The clincher may be the extent of the selloff, because spiralling inflation and currency collapse are difficult for voters to stomach.

 Malaysian stocks and the ringgit are down about 20 percent this year compared with an 80 percent plunge during the 1998 crisis, noted Bank of America Merrill Lynch analysts.